 With health and safety in mind, we want to let you know what to expect so you can plan accordingly should you choose to visit.

 Consider yourself invited to a fun mask-erade party!
-In accordance with Governor Carney’s Executive Order, all staff, volunteers and visitors over two years old will be expected to wear masks while on-site (except when eating or drinking, during which time they must be seated and socially distanced from others).
+In accordance with Governor Carney’s Executive Order, all staff, volunteers and visitors who are Kindergarten age and above are expected to wear masks while on-site (except when eating or drinking, during which time they must be seated and socially distanced from others).

 Proper mask wearing includes covering both mouth and nose with your face covering.
 If you are unwilling to wear a mask or unable to do so due to a medical condition, we suggest that you postpone your visit until this requirement changes.

-For the fastest and most touch-free entry, we recommend purchasing tickets in advance or (if you are a member) reserving your timed entry.
-Reservations to all events may be made online (here for Steamin’ Days or here for the Auburn Heights Invitational) or by calling the Friends of Auburn Heights Office (302-239-2385) weekdays 9 am to 5 pm.
+For our final Steamin’ Day of the season, we are recommending advance, timed ticket purchasing and reservations, not only for the fastest and most touch-free entry, but also to comply with new regulations set forth by the State of Delaware.
+Reservations to all events may be made online or by calling the Friends of Auburn Heights Office (302-239-2385) weekdays 9 am to 5 pm.
 If you have any questions, do not hesitate to email us at firstname.lastname@example.org.

 Capacities will be limited as we prioritize health and safety, so reservations are strongly encouraged.
-As always, Steamin’ Day admission is free for members, but we ask that you register in advance for an entry time.
-Walk-ins are welcome but may be subject to wait times if there are parties with reservations on the schedule.
+As always, Steamin’ Day admission is free for members, but reservations are strongly recommended to avoid entry delays that may occur if capacity limits have been met by those holding reservations.